astorDev/nice-shell/git/save/article/index.md

 from git: one one
 ```

-Well, it printed what we expected, but for some reason it also has duplicated the `one`.
-This is a peculiar behaviour of git aliases - for some reason they print the arguments passed after the command output.
+Well, it printed what we expected, but for some reason it also duplicated the `one`.
+This is a peculiar behaviour of git aliases - for some reason, they print the arguments passed after the command output.
 Gladly, we can work around it by wrapping our script in a function and calling it:

 ```sh
 !f() {